-CARRY-ON BAGGAGE – Airline type carry-on baggage is not allowed on small aircraft by FAA regulation.
-ALL items accompanying the passenger onboard the aircraft must be weighed and tagged as checked baggage, including items such as purses, laptops, cameras, small backpacks, etc. Wright Air Service, Inc. offers approved blue bags to hold personal items such as wallets, medicine, infant supplies useful during the flight.
+CARRY-ON BAGGAGE – Airline-type carry-on baggage is not allowed on small aircraft by FAA regulation.
+ALL items accompanying the passenger onboard the aircraft must be weighed and tagged as checked baggage, including items such as purses, laptops, cameras, small backpacks, etc. Wright Air Service, Inc. offers approved blue bags (approximately the size of a brown lunch bag) to hold personal items such as wallets, medicine, infant supplies useful during the flight.
 Special permissions may be given by customer service agents to allow items to be held by the passenger after weights are recorded while awaiting departure.
 These will need to be surrendered to the agent at time of flight closeout.

 Wright Air Service, Inc. recommends that small items of value or importance such as prescription medication or monetary items be removed from baggage and carried on the passenger’s person.
 Coats, jackets, or similar gear may be carried or worn onboard the aircraft.
 At no time may any item be placed on the floor during taxi, takeoff, or landing.